All Posts

 The flow looks like this:

-1. Agent needs to reschedule a booking
+1. Caller needs to cancel a booking

-2. Agent calls the Cloudflare Worker with the booking details
+4. Agent calls the Cloudflare Worker with the bookingUid in the cancel_booking function.

-5. Worker sends the response back to the agent
+7. Worker sends the response back to the agent

 Voice Agent to Cloudflare Worker to Cal.com flow